RitchieEinstein/springboot-data-pipeline-ws/README.md

 - API to consume incoming messages and perform basic sanity and push them into the queue.
 - API to pull all messages / paginated message list from the database.
 - Util Method to calculate the palindrome length as per the requirement.

+#### Websock-Streamer Service
+This service acts as the websocket server for the streamed message.
+This service listens to the queue which gets the pushed messages and broadcast those messages to all the subscribers.

+- Act as the Websocket Server for the Browser client.
+- Host a static HTML page which has js code to subscribe and listen to the websockets.
+- Relay the Messages to RabbitMQ relay host to help the application scale properly.

+#### DB-Persister Service
+This service is straight forward.
+It listens to the messaging queue and once the message has arrived it will persist into the DB.

+Note: Initial idea was to batch the push messages.
+But in order to reduce the delay in eventual consistency for the GET APIs, we're performing an instant push.

+- Listen to queue and persist them into DB.

 ## Usage Instructions